May 17th 2021

-We're increasingly wising up to the benefits of intermittent fasting - from anti-ageing to disease prevention and DNA repair.
-This simple new four-week plan by rejuvenation experts Bodhimaya, will have you reaping the health rewards without going hungry
+We're wising up to the benefits of intermittent fasting - from anti-ageing to disease prevention and DNA repair.
+This simple four-week plan by rejuvenation experts Bodhimaya, a favourite with Kate Moss, will have you reaping the health rewards without going hungry

 The four-week plan launches for the first time today with Get The Gloss and you'll find all the details below including links to recipes.
 Because it's buildable, you can do as much or as little as your lifestyle and willpower allow.
 It starts very simply with cutting out snacking for a week and ends in an optional weekend of juices, smoothies and soups.